Toni Preckwinkle: Cook County Board President (2010–present)

+Since December 2010, Preckwinkle has served as president of the Cook County Board of Commissioners.
+Her tenure as president has seen her wield a great amount of top-down control on what has been a rather unified legislative body.
+This is in contrast to the discord that the Board saw in its four years under her immediate predecessor, Todd Stroger.
+John Byrne and Alice Yin of the Chicago Tribune have characterized Preckwinkle as pursuing and implementing a "progressive agenda" as Board president.

 2010 election

 Preckwinkle announced in January 2009, that she would run for president of the Cook County Board of Commissioners.
 She launched her campaign website on June 18, 2009.
-On February 2, 2010, she won a strong victory the Democratic Party primary election, defeating the incumbent Board President Todd Stroger and fellow challengers Dorothy Brown (the clerk of the Cook County Circuit Court) and Terrence J. O'Brien.
-Preckwinkle received 48.99% in the primary despite their being a four-way race. as well as Green Party nominee Thomas Dresser.
+On February 2, 2010, she won a strong victory in the Democratic Party primary election, defeating the incumbent Board President Todd Stroger and fellow challengers Dorothy Brown (the clerk of the Cook County Circuit Court) and Terrence J. O'Brien, as well as Green Party nominee Thomas Dresser.
+Preckwinkle received 48.99% in the primary despite there being a four-way race.
 Preckwinkle received 69.54% of the vote in the general election.
 Preckwinkle faced Republican nominee Roger A. Keats in the November general election.

 The four years prior to the 2010 election had seen the county government endure some of the greatest tumult that it had experienced in decades.
 As a candidate, Preckwinkle pledged that she would reform the Cook County government stability and repair the county's finances.

-Winning the general election, Preckwinkle became the first woman elected as Cook County President by capturing over two-thirds of the vote.
+Winning the general election, Preckwinkle became the first woman elected as president of the Cook County Board of Commissioners.
+She won over two-thirds of the vote.
 After her Republican opponent received 26% of the vote, he moved out of the state.